-- Applicants must provide (1) fully electronic version of the self-study. - Applicants must complete the Application for Accreditation of Nurse Practitioner or Joint NP/PA Residency and Fellowship Programs BEFORE submitting the self-study.
+- Applicants must provide (1) fully electronic version of the self-study. - Applicants must complete the Application for Accreditation of Nurse Practitioner, Physician Assistant/Associate or Joint NP/PA Residency and Fellowship Programs BEFORE submitting the self-study.
 The application can be accessed by visiting www.APPpostgradtraining.com/apply.
-Call or email the Consortium at 860-918-6953 or email accreditation@apppostgradtraining.com with any questions about the application or payment. - It is required to send all documentation in electronic format as either scanned documents or links to electronic documents.
+E mail the Consortium at email info@apppostgradtraining.com with any questions about the application or payment. - It is required to send all documentation in electronic format as either scanned documents or links to electronic documents.
 Within the self-study document, it is very helpful to have some way of marking/dividing the appendices and sections so that referenced information can be easily located.
 It is recommended to reference the exact page number and appendix of supplemental materials that are cited within the self-study guide responses.